BROTHERHOOD42/Polarius-web/README.md

    *How to make a BROTHERHOOD DAO wallet in Polarius client:
    After launching Polarius and logging in, search for #brotherhood42:matrix.org in the client’s search bar and join the room.
    Once inside the DAO Space, click "Create New Wallet" on the DAO Wallet card.
    Make sure to securely save your mnemonic phrase and public key (wallet address).

+   *To use the DAO system smoothly, you must also join the Ledger Room of the DAO Space and its subspaces, GOV Space and DCA Space.

-3. Review and Merge
+4. Review and Merge

-4. Proof of Contribution in 'Polarius Development' room
+5. Proof of Contribution in 'Polarius Development' room

    *This room is in the DCA space of the BROTHERHOOD space.
    In this room, you can share your pull request (PR) link along with a brief request comment.